AthletiFi/card-factory/docs/front-card-generation.md

 2. When prompted, enter the path to the directory containing your WebP files.

 The script will rename all WebP files, replacing spaces with hyphens.
-This is necessary for proper URL formatting when the files are loaded into S3.
+The WebP files are now ready for uploading into S3.

 This completes the generation process for the card fronts!
 Always review the output at each stage to ensure quality and consistency across all cards.
 When you are ready, proceed with [generating the card backs](back-card-generation.md).